ntd284/analyze_NYC_taxi_insight/README.md

 [3] [NYC Taxi Trip Data Analysis](https://medium.com/@muhammadaris10/nyc-taxi-trip-data-analysis-45ecfdcb6f91)

-<b> ⚡️⚡️That's all for my project, thanks for watching.
-If you have any question, don't hesitate inbox me. ⚡️⚡️</b>
+<b> ⚡️That's all for my project, thanks for watching.
+If you have any question, don't hesitate inbox me.⚡️</b>